My minimalist mobile phone

 My home screen

 My home screen also has a black background, as I feel anything else clashes with the multicoloured app icons.
-I only have a single page of apps, and even that page has an empty row.
+I only have a single page of apps.
 Every app I regularly use is accessible either through this screen or by swiping to the lock screen or control centre.

-In the dock are the standard contact apps — Phone, Messages, and Mail — along with WhatsApp (as I’ve been unable to persuade anyone I know to use Signal).
-Phone, Messages, and WhatsApp are the only apps for which I’ve enabled notifications, as these are used for real-time communication.
+The dock contains apps for communication: Phone, Messages, WhatsApp (as I’ve been unable to persuade anyone I know to use Signal), and Proton Mail.
+Phone, Messages, and WhatsApp are the only apps for which I’ve enabled notifications, as they’re used for real-time communication.
 E-mails are less urgent, so I’ve enabled the badge to show if there are unread e-mails, but I haven’t enabled notifications.

 In the top-left corner is the Calendar widget.
 Showing the widget rather than the app icon lets me quickly visualise the month and see how far away a given date is without needing to open the app.
 Tapping the widget opens the app when I do need it.